bodo-ai/Bodo/docs/source/compilation.rst

     1. Don't use Bodo for scripts that set up infrastucture or do initializations.
     2. Only use Bodo for data processing and analytics code.

-To do so, simply factor out the code that needs to be compiled by Bodo and pass data into  :ref:`Bodo compiled <decorator>` functions.
+To do so, simply factor out the code that needs to be compiled by Bodo and pass data into `Bodo compiled functions <user_guide.html#jit-just-in-time-compilation-workflow>`__.

 Compilation Error
 -----------------------